jcolla-holla/CoronaVirusTracker/README.md

   * [World o Meter.com](https://www.worldometers.info/coronavirus/)

 ## Final Note:
-I'm working with a group of ~20 epidemiologists and technologists to build a smartphone app intervention for COVID-19.
+I'm working with a group of hundreds of epidemiologists and technologists to build a smartphone app intervention for COVID-19.
 See what we are [up to here](https://www.covid-watch.org/).
 If you are interested in getting involved, reach out to me.